albertvila/dotfiles/README.md

 I prefer `zsh` as my shell of choice.
 As such, the setup script will install `prezto` and `zsh`.
 If `zsh` is installed, and it is not already configured as the default shell, the setup script will execute a `chsh -s $(which zsh)` command.
 This changes the default shell to zsh, and takes effect as soon as a new zsh is spawned or on next login.

-If you prefer `oh-my-zsh` over `prezto` just edit lib/zsh.sh and comment/uncomment the install function.

 Check `config.sh` file if you want to know all packages/modules to install and the `lib/osx.sh` to know the osx defaults that will be changed.
 Vim plugins are located in `vim/plugins.vim`.

 Recap